ryantd42/NY-Legislative-Git/2023/A7538A-2023/bill.md

  SEWER CONNECTION PROJECT;
   (iv) description of all work completed;
-  (v) cost documentation and invoice or invoices for eligible costs; and (vi) any written  authorization  for  a  septic  system  installer  to receive reimbursement directly.
+  (v) cost documentation and invoice or invoices for eligible costs; and (vi) any written authorization for a septic system installer OR  PLUM- BER to receive reimbursement directly.
   (e)  Participating  counties  will  be responsible for reviewing their property owners' applications and approving, modifying  or  denying  the reimbursement requests as appropriate and issuing reimbursement payments